-I view the year ending March 31, 2024, and the three years of the next medium-term management plan as four reallocation of management resources will be tested in order to achieve sustainable growth.
+I view the year ending March 31, 2024, and the three years of the next medium-term management plan as four vital years in which the true value of reforms based on the reallocation of management resources will be tested in order to achieve sustainable growth.
 We aim to be a company that is trusted by all our customers and stakeholders by fully utilizing Group management resources to pursue even better services that fit the times, rather than being content with our past experience of success.